Get in Touch

 5. Packet Structure and Networking Components

-1. Familiarization with the ESXi cluster and the vSphere client.
+1. Get comfortable with the ESXi cluster and the vSphere client.

-2. Creating and updating networks within an ESXi Cluster, deploying guests from VMDK packages, and enabling inter-connectivity between guests in the ESXi cluster.
+2. Configure networks within the ESXi Cluster, deploy guest VMs from VMDK images, and establish connectivity between guests in the cluster.

-3. Modifying a running VM instance and capturing snapshots.
+3. Modify a running VM instance and create a snapshot.

-4. Updating firewall rules in ESXi using the vSphere client.
+4. Adjust firewall rules in ESXi using the vSphere client.

 2. Cloud Computing: A Paradigm Shift

-1. A rapid and cost-effective pathway to make products or solutions available globally.
+1. A fast, cost-effective pathway to bring products and solutions to the global market.

 2. Resource Sharing